radix/string-wrapper/README.md

 # Example

-First, add this to your `Cargo.toml`
+First, add this to your `Cargo.toml` (0.1.6 is not yet released, but it will be soon).

 ```toml
 [dependencies]